| WHAT THE STUDENTS DOIn Interactive Stories, students work in groups to

 an "Interactive Stories" script and/or asking them

+to deconstruct a simple example first.
 Following this activity it is useful to provide formative

 assessment in the form of feedback regarding the script.
 This